-- (15) The UK has a challenge to renew and upgrade its energy and transport infrastructure.
-The UK needs substantial investment in new electricity generation capacity by 2020, both to replace old plants that are due to close, and to meet the renewables obligation and tighter carbon emissions standards.
-At 3.8%, the share of renewable energy sources in final energy consumption ranks 25th out of 27 Member States (EU average 13.0%).
+The UK has a challenge to renew and upgrade its energy and transport infrastructure.
+Furthermore, the UK needs substantial investment in new electricity generation capacity by 2020, both to replace old plants that are due to close, and to meet the renewables obligation and tighter carbon emissions standards.
+At 3,8 %, the share of renewable energy sources in final energy consumption ranks 25th out of 27 Member States (EU average 13,0 %).
 Regulatory certainty will be required to facilitate adequate and timely investment.
 Shortcomings in the capacity and quality of the UK's transport networks are a structural problem for the economy, especially for goods producers, distributors and exporters.
-There is currently a significant gap between committed funding, public and private, and the pipeline of transport investment needs which the government is seeking to address by prioritising public spending towards infrastructure and by attracting additional private investment.
-Unit costs in transport construction and maintenance also remain high in the UK. - (16) In the context of the European Semester, the Commission has carried out a comprehensive analysis of the United Kingdom's economic policy.
-It has assessed the convergence programme and national reform programme, and presented an in-depth review.
-It has taken into account not only their relevance for sustainable fiscal and socio-economic policy in the United Kingdom but also their compliance with EU rules and guidance, given the need to reinforce the overall economic governance of the European Union by providing EU-level input into future national decisions.
-Its recommendations under the European Semester are reflected in recommendations (1) to (6) below. - (17) In the light of this assessment, the Council has examined the United Kingdom's convergence programme, and its opinion10 is reflected in particular in recommendation (1) below.
+There is currently a significant gap between committed funding, public and private, and the pipeline of transport investment needs which the Government is seeking to address by prioritising public spending towards infrastructure and by attracting additional private investment.
+Unit costs in transport construction and maintenance also remain high in the UK.

+- (17) In the context of the European Semester, the Commission has carried out a comprehensive analysis of the UK's economic policy.
+It has assessed the Convergence Programme and National Reform Programme, and presented an in-depth review.
+It has taken into account not only their relevance for sustainable fiscal and socio-economic policy in the UK but also their compliance with EU rules and guidance, given the need to reinforce the overall economic governance of the Union by providing EU-level input into future national decisions.
+Its recommendations under the European Semester are reflected in recommendations (1) to (6) below. - (18)In the light of this assessment, the Council has examined the Convergence Programme, and its opinion is reflected in particular in recommendation (1) below. - (19)In the light of the Commission's in-depth review and this assessment, the Council has examined the National Reform Programme and the Convergence Programme.
+Its recommendations under Article 6 of Regulation (EU) No 1176/2011 are reflected in recommendations (2), (3), (5) and (6) below,